fflorent/macrobug.nvim/README.md

 ### Quiting
 Run: `:MacroQuit`.

-Also if you have the focus on the debugger window, you may also simple run : `:q`.
+Also if you have the focus on the debugger window, you may also simple run : `:q!`.

 ## TODO
 1. Doc (for `:help`)